Rhythm or Rythm – Which Spelling is Correct?

 The Origin of Rhythm

 The word “rhythm” comes from the Greek word rhythmos, meaning “measured motion” or “flow.”
-Over centuries, English borrowed it with slight modifications.
 The spelling “rythm” has appeared occasionally in old texts but is considered incorrect today.
 Using “rhythm” is universally accepted in modern English.

 British English vs American English Spelling